-The CalSavers Program is one option for employers who do not currently offer a retirement plan.
+The CalSavers program is one option for employers who do not currently offer a retirement plan.
 However, it’s important to consider all available options before deciding.
-Read on for everything you need to know about CalSavers and your options to comply with this new law!

 What is CalSavers?